Great Books About Book Clubs

 Should she take the safe route and continue relying on her books, or is exploring her new family and potential relationship worth the risk?

 We have both read this one and enjoyed it!
 We think fans of Katherine Center and Abby Jimenez will enjoy the novel’s tone, which is a light read with a mix of heavier topics.
-While it’s set in a bookstore, Nina also leads several book clubs.
+While the story is set in a bookstore, Nina’s leadership of several book clubs is an important part of the story.

 Book Girls’ Readers Rate This Book